SergeiEensalu/System_Modeling/Sergei Eensalu/Reflections/reflection1.md

-# Reflections of Lecture 1 : Object Diagram
+# Reflections of week 1 : Object Diagram

 ## Lecture Reflection
 The first lecture began with an introduction to the instructor and a quick overview of